Childbirth classes: Get ready for labor and delivery

 - Lamaze.
 The goal of Lamaze is to increase confidence in your ability to give birth.
 Lamaze classes help you understand how to cope with pain in ways that both facilitate labor and promote comfort — including focused breathing and massage.

 Many other classes include elements from a number of methods.
-In addition, you might find classes on other approaches to childbirth, such as hypnobirthing.
+In addition, you might find classes on other approaches to childbirth, such as hypnobirthing — which incorporates self-hypnosis and deep relaxation.

 Whatever class you choose, take time to become comfortable with the information and method.
-Practice the breathing techniques or strategies shared during the class, so you'll be ready to use them during labor.
+Practice the breathing techniques or strategies shared during the class so that you'll be ready to use them during labor.

 What's the best way to find a class?